Somos tú y yo: Production

-Somos tú y yo was a co-production between Boomerang and Venevisión.
-The series was transmitted in Latin America, Europe, Middle East and Asia.
-The series premiered on June 27, 2007 and its pilot episode had approximately 5.9 million viewers.
-The series had three successful seasons, one of the most successful series channel.
-We are you and I ended on November 13, 2008 and its final episode had an audience of about 9.8 million, the largest audience received by any final episode of a series of Boomerang Latin America.
+Somos tú y yo was produced by Venevisión, who also owns the broadcast rights to all three seasons of the show.
+Each season was filmed in Caracas, both in interior and exterior places.
+Season two featured episodes filmed at the beaches of Coche Island, in Nueva Esparta State.

-The program was fully recorded in Caracas and surrounding areas.
-Places like Sheryl house have been recreated and instead of recording in outdoor places, was in a city park.
-The interior of The Academy, where boys study series singing and dancing, is located just outside Caracas and its facade is the Central University of Venezuela.
-Sheryl's house, actually, is located next to the Academy.
-The sets, which occupy about 1,500 square meters, is divided into two sections: the first is the home of Sheryl with a staircase leading to the upstairs bedrooms and the second section is created for the second season that this divides the room dance, singing and recording.
+The series aired in Latin America, Europe, Middle East and Asia.
+It premiered in Venezuela on June 27, 2007 and its pilot episode had approximately 5.9 million viewers.
+The second season ended on November 13, 2008 and its final episode had an audience of about 9.8 million, the largest audience received by any final episode of a series of Boomerang Latin America.

-The series also being issued by Venevisión was also transmitted by air channels and cable in different countries of the world, why the series went beyond borders and got a great fanaticism around the world, being highlighted Italy and the Philippines.
-Some of the leading chains are, GMA Network, Univision and RAI, which was in charge of their respective emission zone.
+The series was also acquired by several air and cable channels around the world, including Italy and the Philippines.
+Some of the leading channels were Boomerang Latin American, GMA Network, Univision, and RAI.

-After record-breaking audience in Latin America, Venevision International, the entertainment company part of the Cisneros Group, along with DVI Productions, it announced the adaptations localized for China, Indonesia and Malaysia.
+After reaching record-breaking ratings in Latin America, Venevision International, the entertainment company owned by the Cisneros Group, along with DVI Productions, announced localized adaptations for China, Indonesia and Malaysia.

 Casting

 Sheryl Rubio was chosen by casting.
-The castings of the series lasted six months where the protagonist had to show her talents, in the area of singing, dancing and acting.
-The protagonist confessed that when she was selected in the series she had never taken acting classes, but she had made special appearances as a child actress in television.
-The actor Víctor Drija was invited to the casting, by the creator of the series Vladimir Pérez, the actor he introduced himself and obtained the main role of the series.
-While actress Rosmeri Marval, who plays Rosmery Rivas, was attending school in Caracas, her school's principal informed the students that there would be an audition; she decided to participate.
+The audition process lasted six months and tested the singing, dancing and acting abilities of each aspirant.
+Rubio, who had made special appearances as a child actress in television prior to Somos tú y yo, confessed that she had never taken acting classes up to that point.
+Víctor Drija was invited to audition by the series creator, Vladimir Pérez; eventually, he obtained the main role.
+Meanwhile, actress Rosmeri Marval, who plays Rosmery Rivas, was attending school in Caracas when the principal informed the students that there would be an audition; she decided to participate.

-The producers of Venevisión and Boomerang made in the second season of the series an open casting for the public, to choose the actors for new characters.
-The actress Paola Galué appeared in the casting for the second season and was selected.
+Venevisión made an open casting to choose new characters for the second season.
+It began as a virtual casting that allowed people between the age 13 and 20 to participate.